 If you’re a sports fan, you’ll also need to pay the significantly higher ticket prices for the Boston Red Sox games due due to the immense popularity of the team and the size of their fan base.
 If you're on a budget, there are many college and state sports teams to support that do not charge for admission.

 Or if you’re not into sports, visit a museum or spend the day hiking along a trail or historical site.
 Public transportation is cheap too.
-A monthly pass gives you unlimited access to the Boston subway line (known as “the T”) and buses for just $84.50 a month.
-Public transportation is by far one of the most convenient ways to get around.
+A monthly pass gives you unlimited access to the Boston subway line (known as “the T”) and buses for just $90.00 a month as of July 1, 2019.
+When the trains aren't derailed, on fire, or suffering from signal problems, public transportation is by far one of the most convenient ways to get around.

-Boston's Green Line subway, known for its loud screeching.
+Boston's Green Line subway, known for its characteristically loud screeching.

 (Source: The Boston Globe)

 If you are considering relocating to some of the areas of Boston with the least crime according to data from the Boston Police Department, then this list of the 10 safest neighborhoods in the city is for you: